 On May 5, 2020, the Association received a \$41,880 loan under the Paycheck Protection Program (PPP) established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act and administered by the U.S. Small Business Administration (SBA).
-On April 17, 2021, the SBA preliminarily approved forgiveness of the loan.
-The Association must retain PPP documentation in its files for six years after the date the loan is forgiven and permit authorized representatives of SBA to access such files upon request.
-SBA may review any loan at any time at its discretion.
-Therefore, SBA may review the Association's good-faith certification concerning the necessity of its loan request, whether the Association calculated the loan amount correctly, whether the Association used loan proceeds for the allowable uses specified in the CARES Act, and whether the Association is entitled to loan forgiveness in the amount claimed on its application.
-If SBA determines the Association was ineligible for the loan or for forgiveness in whole or in part, SBA will seek repayment of the forgiven loan balance.
+On April 17, 2021, the SBA preliminarily approved forgiveness of the Ioan.
+The Association must retain PPP documentation in its files for six years after the date the Ioan is forgiven and permit authorized representatives of SBA to access such files upon request.
+SBA may review any Ioan at any time at its discretion.
+Therefore, SBA may review the Association's good-faith certification concerning the necessity of its Ioan request, whether the Association calculated the Ioan amount correctly, whether the Association used Ioan proceeds for the allowable uses specified in the CARES Act, and whether the Association is entitled to Ioan forgiveness in the amount claimed on its application.
+If SBA determines the Association was ineligible for the Ioan or for forgiveness in whole or in part, SBA will seek repayment of the Ioan.